 Relational Discipleship at Advent is a process, not a program.
 We meet you where you’re at in your spiritual journey, working together with you to choose a guide to walk through the journey with you.
 After that initial phase, every pair looks different…but here’s a typical scenario.
 Once a week, you and a guide will sit down over coffee and a lesson that reveals some aspect of God’s grand story.
 You’ll chat about the week, pray together, and then dive into the material, asking “How does my story weave into God’s story?”
 In the process, you’ll probably be exposed to some new ways of following Jesus and be encouraged to incorporate them into your day-to-day routine.

 Relational Discipleship is based on a 12-week curriculum written by Pastor Rob, with input from others in the congregation.
 It's one-part Bible Study, one-part reflection, and one-part discussion-starter.
 The curriculum is a resource intended to guide your conversations, as well as serve as ongoing resource for helping you live the Christian life.
 You can download the Relational Discipleship Booklet here.

 People who have gone through the process have testified that Relational Discipleship connected them into our Advent family more deeply, led to emotional and relational healing, helped them discern God’s leading more clearly, or gave them a new sense of purpose and mission in life.
 Every journey has been unique!

-After Relational Discipleship, we encourage you to continue the spiritual discipline of Spiritual Friendship.
-You might pursue a Spiritual Friendship with someone you're already close to, or you might seek out someone whose life you respect.
+After Relational Discipleship, we encourage you to continue the spiritual discipline of Gospel Friendship.
+You might pursue a Gospel Friendship with someone you're already close to, or you might seek out someone whose life you respect.

-The three ingredients of any healthy Spiritual Friendship are:
+The two ingredients of any healthy Gospel Friendship are:

 1. Regularity - It's important to set a goal for how often you want to connect, simply because life will get in the way otherwise!

-You can find more resources and questions to guide your experience of Spiritual Friendship here.
+You can find more resources and questions to guide your experience of Gospel Friendship here.